rhodey/rhodey.org/assets/md/stratfor-relationship-graph.md

 stratfor-relationship-graph
 June 28, 2012
 Stratfor Relationship Graph
 WikiLeaks began publishing [The Global Intelligence Files](http://wikileaks.org/the-gifiles.html) in 2012, over five million e-mails from the Texas headquartered "global intelligence" company Stratfor.
-Sometime during that summer long, long before [d3.js](https://d3js.org/) I spent a few hours paging through these emails.
+Sometime during that summer I spent a few hours paging through these emails.
 Wikileak's website allows you to browse by date of release or date of the document itself but this method of examination soon lost my interest, what I really wanted was a holistic understanding of the emails without having to think all that much.
 <!--no banner-->
 !!!

 On Monday February 27th, 2012 WikiLeaks began publishing [The Global Intelligence Files](http://wikileaks.org/the-gifiles.html), over five million e-mails from the Texas headquartered "global intelligence" company Stratfor.
 The e-mails date between July 2004 and late December 2011 and reveal the inner workings of a company that provides confidential intelligence services to large corporations such as Dow Chemical Co, Lockheed Martin, Northrop Grumman, Raytheon and government agencies including the US Department of Homeland Security and the US Marines.

-Sometime during that summer **long, long before [d3.js](https://d3js.org/)** I spent a few hours paging through these emails.
+Sometime during that summer I spent a few hours paging through these emails.
 Wikileak's website allows you to browse by date of release or date of the document itself but this method of examination soon lost my interest, what I really wanted was a holistic understanding of the emails without having to think all that much.
 Pictures can be nice and simple like that, relationship graphs even better.

 I downloaded a copy of the dump to my laptop and found the raw emails sitting in a CSV file (`metadata.csv`).
-The ordering of the values is kindly specified at the top of the file but a few abnormalities in the formatting made it impossible to read using any software libraries I could find.
 At the time I was working on a machine vision project in [Ada](http://en.wikipedia.org/wiki/Ada_%28programming_language%29), there was really no other reason for my language choice.
 I defined a new data type for modeling the relationship between the sender and receiver of an email and then parsed these from the CSV.
+In [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory) this relationship forms a "Directed Cyclic Graph":

 ```Ada
 type Email_Type is array (1 ..
 Email_Character_Limit) of Character;